kaspar-p/kvstore/README.md

 - `buffer_pages_initial`: The initial amount of elements to allocate for the buffer pool, in units of 4KB pages.
 - `buffer_pages_maximum`: The maximum amount of elements to allocate for the buffer pool, in units of 4KB pages.
 This maximum is the number of pages that are stored in-memory to prevent going into the filesystem too often.
 - `tiers`: The "tiering" constant for the LSM tree.
 Must be >= 2, and defaults to 2 if not specified.
 Common values lie between 2 and 10.
 This LSM tree supports any tiering number >= 2, and is automatically configured to use the Dostoevsky merge policy [1].
 See the paper for more details.
 - `serialization`: An enum to format data in different ways, either a sorted-string table, or as a BTree in the filesystem.
 One of `DataFileFormat::kBTree` or `DataFileFormat::kFlatSorted`.
+Defaults to `DataFileFormat::kBTree`, which generally uses fewer IOs.
+See the benchmarks for more details.

 ### `DataDirectory`